fabian-gubler/watch-later/README.md

 - `-e/--edit`: Opens the watch_later.txt file with the default editor.
 - `-c/--clean`: Removes the cached JSON file and generates it from scratch.
 - `-a/--add <video_id>`: Adds a YouTube video with the given ID to the watch_later.txt file.
 If the entire YouTube URL is entered, the script will extract the video ID and add it to the file instead.

+## TODOs

+### Useful
+- Remove videos using the interface
+- Add video duration

+### Nice to have
+- Add additional content such as blog posts
+- Categorize content

+### Behavior
+- When adding a video that is already cached (has been added previously) it won't be added to the .json file